 Following the public hearing, the Board shall determine whether, upon the record before it, the plan is in conformance with the rules and regulations of the Board and the provisions of the Act.
 If the Board determines that the plan is in conformance with the rules and regulations of the Board and the provisions of the Act, it shall make its order approving the plan.
-If the Board determines that the plan is not in conformance with the regulations of the Board and the provisions of the Act, it shall make its order approving the plan.
-If the Board determines that the plan is not in conformance with the regulations of the Board and the provisions of the Act, it shall make its order disapproving the plan.
+If the Board determines that the plan is not in conformance with the regulations of the Board and the provisions of the Act, it shall make its order determines that the plan.
 Approval of the plan by the Board constitutes authorization that timber operations may commence and be conducted in accordance with the plan as approved and in accordance with rules and regulations of the Board and the provisions of the Act.
 Timber operations shall not take place where the Board disapproves the plan.
 Disapproval of a plan shall be without prejudice to the applicant submitting a plan at any later time complying with the rules and regulations of the Board and the provisions of the Act.
 Where the Board approves the plan, notice thereof shall be filed with the Secretary of Resources, and within ten working days such notice shall be transmitted to the agencies and persons referred to in 14 CCR 1037.3, and for posting at the places referred to in Section 1037.1.
 The order of approval shall include written response to significant points raised in the appeal.